FullMetalDeveloper/docs/.github/PULL_REQUEST_PROCESS.md

 > as we forgive designers who have never coded.

-> Lead us not into frustration
+> Lead us not into pre-optimization

-> but deliver us from pre-optimization.
+> but deliver us from frustration.

 > For thine is the interface, the user experience, and the business logic